xavierina12/Data-Analytics/README.md

 >> * The admin can book an appointment for the patient.
 >> * The user can also view the appointment details.
 >3. **Calculator in Python:** Tools: Python 3.10.2, Jupyter Notebook
+>> * A simple Calculator using the tkinter module of Python.
->> * A simple python project to calculate addition, subtraction, multiplication and division of two numbers.
+>> * Calculates addition, subtraction, multiplication and division of two numbers